pra-navi/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 15c.
-The specific task is already mark as uncomplete.
+The specific task is already mark as incomplete.

     * 15c1.
-CoordiMate displays task as uncomplete.
+CoordiMate displays task as incomplete.

       Use case ends.